 Michael earned his Master of Arts in Innovation and Leadership from Kilns College and his Bachelor of Arts in Photography from The College of Santa Fe.
-Michael has 13 years of combined experience in gallery operations, non-profit work, and as a leader and implementer of innovative programs.
-He honed his skills and cultivated his knowledge through his work for The Rag Collection and Food for the Hungry, valley non-profit organizations serving the youth, the marginalized, and the disadvantaged.
+Michael has 13 years of combined experience in nonprofit leadership, strategic planning, and development of innovative programs and experiences.
+He honed his skills and knowledge through his work for The Rag Collection and Food for the Hungry, Valley non-profit organizations serving the youth, and the marginalized and disadvantaged.
 His experience as an artist, advocator, and leader in the arts sector has given him keen insight and desire for seeing communities transform through the power of the arts.
-As Interim Executive Director, Michael’s focus will be to strengthen existing collaborations, build new partnerships, and increase arts programing within West Valley cities and communities.
+As Executive Director, Michael focuses on strengthening existing collaborations, building new partnerships, and growing meaningful art and culture activity within the West Valley.

 Jessica is a visual artist located in Surprise, AZ with a background in business and leadership.
 She is also a creativity coach, currently pursuing graphic design.
 As an entrepreneur and owner of a local Surprise local business, ART With Me Az LLC, Jessica teaches and encourages students to embrace their creativity and develop creative confidence.
 She is often referred to as an artistic motivator because of her unique instructional style.
 As an artist, her work is bright and bold with a unique and abstract flare.

 Jessica brings to her role as Operations Manager, 15+ years of experience in business and team management.
 She approaches everything with creativity and a forward-thinking mindset, focusing on development and process improvement.
 As the Operational Manager with WVAC she looks forward to being a part of an innovative organization working to bring art and culture to the forefront of West Valley communities.